yacy/yacy_search_server/README.md

 the upper right corner of some web pages in the YaCy web interface.
 Click it, and you will see the XML/JSON version of the respective webpage.
 You can also use the shell script provided in the /bin subdirectory.
-The shell scripts also calls the YaCy web interface.
+The shell scripts also call the YaCy web interface.
 By cloning some of those scripts you can easily create more shell API access methods.

 ## Contact